harshithaad/Emergency-Coordination-Platform/README.md

 ## 📘 Overview

-ResQNet is built around a simple idea:
+OfflineNet is built around a simple idea:

 **Communication should remain possible even when the internet doesn't.**